-In the reporting period, 126 new HPAI outbreaks were reported in domestic birds in Europe and Asia involving 2 different HPAI subtypes namely H5N8 and H5N5.
+In the reporting period, 30 new HPAI outbreaks were reported in domestic birds in Europe and Asia involving 4 different HPAI subtypes namely H5N1, H5N5, H5N6 and H5N8.
 In addition, 172 ongoing HPAI outbreaks in poultry and non-poultry are still present in Europe, America, Asia and Africa involving different HPAI namely H5, H5N1, H5N2, H5N5, H5N6, H5N8, H7N3 and H7N9.

-- Since the beginning of 2020, outbreaks of H5N8 have been continuously reported in several European countries in poultry and/or wild birds.
-It is more likely that the source of infection in these outbreaks is contact with wild birds and followed by limited local spread.
-Hungary reported 122 new H5N8 outbreaks in this reporting period.
-Ongoing outbreaks are also still continuing in few European countries and in South Africa. - In Chinese Taipei, H5N5 subtype has continued to be reported since September 2019 and H5N2 outbreaks since 2012. - USA reported an outbreak of HPAI H7N3 which is the first case of HPAI in commercial poultry this year.
-The premises has an epidemiological link to another premises affected recently by low pathogenic avian influenza (LPAI) H7N3. - Other subtypes including H5N1, H5N6 and H7N9 outbreaks are still continuing in a few Asian countries.
+- Outbreaks of H5N1, H5N6 and H7N9 are still continuing in a few Asian countries with Vietnam reporting recurrence of new H5N1 and H5N6 outbreaks. - In Chinese Taipei, H5N5 subtype has continued to be reported since September 2019 and H5N2 outbreaks since 2012. - Since the beginning of 2020, outbreaks of H5N8 have been continuously reported in several European countries in poultry and/or wild birds.
+Hungary reported 21 new H5N8 outbreaks in this reporting period.
+Ongoing outbreaks are also still continuing in Hungary and in South Africa in addition to outbreaks recurring in Iraq.
+It is more likely that the source of infection in these outbreaks is contact with wild birds and followed by limited local spread. - USA reported an outbreak of HPAI H7N3 in commercial poultry this year.
+The premises has an epidemiological link to another premises affected recently by low pathogenic avian influenza (LPAI) H7N3.
+A comprehensive epidemiological investigation and enhanced surveillance is continuing in the affected area.